Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Method

 \end{proposition} Here, $1/p + 1/q = 1$ is the dual of $\ell_p$ norm via Fenchel-Rockafellar transform.
-In this way, our learned value function $V^i(s^i, \mu, \epsilon^i, \xi)$ estimated from our Bellman estimator $\mathcal B^R_{\epsilon^i, \xi}$ accounts for the value of agent $i$ under attack, condition on current situation whether (1) $\epsilon^i$, which indicates if agent $i$ itself is perturbed, and (2) the mean-field approximation on $\xi$, the number of its teammates gets perturbed.
+In this way, our learned value function $V^i(s^i, \mu, \epsilon^i, \xi)$ estimated from our Bellman estimator $\mathcal B^R_{\epsilon^i, \xi}$ quantifies agent $i$'s performance under attack, condition on two factors: (1) the agent's own perturbation status $\epsilon^i$, and (2) the mean-field approximation on $\xi$, which indicates the number of its teammates gets perturbed.

 \emph{Proof sketch.} We first expand $\hat{\pi}$ and $\nu(a)$ in Eqn. \ref{eqn:bellman}, resulting in a Q function with uncertainty.
 Applying Fenchel-Rockafellar transform completes the proof.
 See full proof in Appendix. \ref{proofbellman}.